 How Long Do Background Checks Take to be a candidate for employment for Oregon?
 Oregon?

-The Fair Credit Reporting Act puts federal laws on all states on the amount of time an background check can go.
+The Fair Credit Reporting Act puts federal laws on all states on how long a background check can go.
 This regulation applies to seven years.
-In accordance with the Fair Credit Reporting Act (FCRA) the reports are not able to include the details of an arrest for crimes that do not lead to an indictment that is older than seven years.
+Under the Fair Credit Reporting Act (FCRA), the reports cannot include the details of an arrest for crimes that do not lead to an indictment older than seven years.

-There are however certain specific exceptions from this rule.
+There are, however, certain specific exceptions to this rule.

-First, if a company is seeking to hire for the position of an executive or manager the report may be further back.
+First, if a company is seeking to hire an executive or manager position, the report may be further back.
 This is also true for federal contractor jobs.
-Second, the rule of seven years doesn't apply if the potential employee is expected to earn an annual income that is greater than $75,000.
-In this case reports can be longer than seven years.
+Second, the rule of seven years doesn't apply if the potential employee is expected to earn an annual income greater than $75,000.
+In this case, reports can be longer than seven years.

-If you use the Oregon's Criminal Justice Information Services to get an informational criminal background check on someone, the background check will not look back for seven years.
-As a result, you might not get all the information that is available on the criminal background of the candidate.
-Based on their web site, you'll only get information about an Oregon record of arrest and conviction with a date less than one year older.
-If a person is acquitted, or has had the case was dismissed, you won't see the record on their website.
+If you use Oregon's Criminal Justice Information Services to get an informational criminal background check on someone, the background check will not look back for seven years.
+As a result, you might not get all the information available on the candidate's criminal background.
+Based on their website, you'll only get information about an Oregon arrest and conviction record with a date less than one year older.
+If a person is acquitted or has had the case was dismissed, you won't see the record on their website.